Sjögren's disease: Other tests

+Autoimmune comorbidity

+People with Sjögren's may also have other autoimmune conditions.

+Diagnostic criteria

+An international group created a set of criteria for the diagnosis of primary Sjögren's disease in 2016 based on consensus around previous guidelines from the American College of Rheumatology (ACR) and European League Against Rheumatism (EULAR), which became known as the ACR-EULAR criteria.
+Although used primarily for recruitment into clinical trials, the criteria were shown to be effective in diagnosing Sjögren's by a 2025 Swedish cohort study.

+Per the ACR-EULAR criteria, a person with previously reported dry eye or dry mouth symptoms (including if responding positively to a short questionnaire) has SjD if they have a score of at least 4 when considering the following items:

-Sjögren's syndrome can be excluded from people with past head and neck radiation therapy, acquired immunodeficiency syndrome, pre-existing lymphoma, sarcoidosis, graft-versus-host disease, and use of anticholinergic drugs.
+Sjögren's disease may be excluded in people with past head and neck radiation therapy, active hepatitis C confirmed with a positive PCR test, acquired immunodeficiency syndrome, sarcoidosis, amyloidosis, graft-versus-host disease, and IgG4-related disease.
+Patients using anticholinergic drugs must stop using them for some time before being evaluated for symptoms of dryness.

 Prevention

-No prevention mechanism exists for Sjögren's syndrome (SS) because of its complexity as an autoimmune disorder, but lifestyle changes can reduce the risk factors related to developing SS or reduce the severity of the condition for patients who have already been diagnosed.
-Diet is strongly associated with the inflammation seen in many autoimmune related diseases, including SS.
+No prevention mechanism exists for Sjögren's disease (SjD) because of its complexity as an autoimmune disorder.
+However, lifestyle changes can reduce the risk factors related to developing SS or reduce the severity of the condition for patients who have already been diagnosed.

+Diet is strongly associated with the inflammation seen in many autoimmune-related diseases, including SS.
 An experimental study concluded that SS patients often show high sensitivity to gluten that directly relates to inflammation.

 Moderate exercise is also helpful in SS patients, mainly reducing the effect of lung inflammation.

 Treatment

+Overview

+Treatment is directed at managing the person's symptoms.
+For dry eyes, artificial tears; medications to reduce inflammation; punctal plugs or other surgery to shut the tear ducts may be tried.
+For a dry mouth, chewing gum (preferably sugar-free); sipping water; or a saliva substitute may be used.
+In those with joint or muscle pain, ibuprofen may be used.
+Medications that can cause dryness, such as antihistamines, may also be stopped.
+The most specific extant diagnostic test requires a lip biopsy.

+Treatments

-Neither a cure nor a specific treatment for Sjögren's syndrome is known to permanently restore gland secretion.
+Neither a cure nor a specific treatment for Sjögren's disease is known to permanently restore gland secretion.
 Instead, treatment is generally symptomatic and supportive.

 Eye care

 Moisture replacement therapies such as artificial tears may ease the symptoms of dry eyes.
 Some patients with more severe problems use goggles to increase local humidity or have punctal plugs inserted to help retain tears on the ocular surface for a longer time.

 Additionally, cyclosporine (Restasis) is available by prescription to treat chronic dry eye by suppressing the inflammation that disrupts tear secretion.
 Prescription drugs are also available that help to stimulate salivary flow, such as cevimeline (Evoxac) and pilocarpine.
 Salagen, a manufactured form of pilocarpine, can be used to help produce tears, as well as saliva in the mouth and intestines.
 It is derived from the jaborandi plant.